Should you elect

 If the election is beneficial

-- attach a completed Schedule A, Schedule B and Schedule C to your return
+- Schedule A, Schedule B, and Schedule C to your return

 If the election is not beneficial

-If the payer withheld less than the required amount of non-resident tax because the CRA approved your Form NR5 (or for any other reason), you have to pay the difference between the required amount of non-resident tax and the amount withheld.
+If the payer withheld less than the required amount (for example, the CRA approved your Form NR5), you must pay the difference.

 Reducing tax withheld

-- Send it to the CRA for approval on or before October 1 or before the first payment is due
+- Send it to the CRA by October 1 or before the first payment is due

-The CRA will use your completed Form NR5 to determine if a section 217 election will benefit you.
+The CRA will review your completed Form NR5 to determine if section 217 benefits you.

-You must file a section 217 return for each year of the period covered by the approved Form NR5.
+- You must file a section 217 return for each year covered

 For more information, see Form NR5 – 5-year Administrative Policy.

-If the CRA does not approve your NR5 application or you do not send an application for the year, you may still choose to file a section 217 return.
-This allows you to apply for a refund of all or part of the non-resident tax withheld on your eligible section 217 income.
+If not approved, you can still file a section 217 return to claim a refund of all or part of the non-resident tax withheld on your eligible section 217 income.